roelderickx/nativemessaging-ng/README.md

 ```
 usage: nativemessaging-install [-h] [--version] [--manifest MANIFEST]
+                               [--appname NAME]
+                               {install,verify,uninstall} BROWSER
-                               BROWSER [BROWSER ...]
+                               [BROWSER ...]

 positional arguments:
+  {install,verify,uninstall}
+                        action to take, can be install, verify or uninstall
   BROWSER               browser(s) for which the manifest will be installed,
                         valid values are chrome or firefox.

 options:
   -h, --help            show this help message and exit
   --version             show program's version number and exit
   --manifest MANIFEST   path to the manifest file to install (default: native-
                         manifest.json)
+  --appname NAME        application name to be verified or uninstalled
 ```

 #### Manifest file